monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

 Rumuuz is a poetry group and writer's collective based in New York City.
-We host writing workshops, organize shayari nights, and print Urdu zines.
-For general inquiries, or to submit your work, please email munshi@rumuuz.org.
+We host writing workshops, organize shayari nights, and make zines.
+For general inquiries, or to submit your work for our website, please email munshi@rumuuz.org.

 A note on the name: Rumuuz (رموز) is the plural form of [ramz](https://www.rekhtadictionary.com/meaning-of-ramz), meaning sign, code or hint.